mdlacasse/Owl/README.md

 Historical data used are from
 [Aswath Damodaran](https://pages.stern.nyu.edu/~adamodar/) at the Stern School of Business.
-Asset allocations are selected for the duration of the plan, and these can glide linearly or along a configurable s-curve from now to the last year of the plan.
+Asset allocations are selected for the duration of the plan, and these can glide linearly or along a configurable s-curve over the lifespan of the individual.

 Spending profiles are adjusted for inflation, and so are all other indexable quantities.
 Proflies can be flat or follow a *smile* curve which is also adjustable through two simple parameters.